-According to al-Sheikh's tweet, those assurances were reinforced at Thursday's meeting, where it was "emphasized that the bilateral agreement signed, which are based on international legitimacy, are what governs this relationship."
+According to al-Sheikh's tweet, those assurances were reinforced at the meeting, where it was "emphasized that the bilateral agreement signed, which are based on international legitimacy, are what governs this relationship."

-Despite al-Sheikh's insistence that "all financial dues" will be transferred, Haaretz has learned that such transfer of funds requires the approval of Israel's government, including the cabinet, and such approvals have not yet been granted.
+Despite al-Sheikh's insistence that "all financial dues" will be transferred, Haaretz has learned that such transfer of funds required the approval of Israel's government, which was granted on Sunday.